 Another thing to note is what was mentioned in the video about “not getting the full benefit of the program” with debts that are already in collections.
-This is due to lack of new interest and penalties getting applied to an account in charge-off status.
+This is due to a lack of new interest and penalties getting applied to an account in charge-off status.
 By law, once a debt is written off as a loss in charge-off, no new penalties or interest can be applied to that debt.

-Two of the main benefits of a debt management program are interest rate reduction and stoppage of new penalties and fees.
+Two of the main benefits of a debt management program are interest rate reduction and the stoppage of new penalties and fees.
 Essentially when you enroll in the program your credit counsellor negotiates lower interest rates with your creditors.
 In addition, future penalties and fees are eliminated because you and the creditor are agreeing to a plan to repay the debt.

 Since collection accounts have no interest charges or new fees and penalties that can be added, you lose that part of the benefit in enrollment.
 However, that doesn’t mean you should keep those accounts out.
 Enrolling and including them in the program still means that you’ll pay off those debts and eliminate the stress of having those accounts in collections.
 So in the end, it’s usually worth it to enroll as many debts as possible so you don’t have anything else to worry about once you’re enrolled.